mtoscano84/freddo-food-agent-ai/docs/toolbox.md

     user: postgres
     password: welcome1
 ```
-Note: You can use the following command to get the information from the instance
+**Note**: You can use the following command to get the information from the instance

 ```
 export CLUSTER=my-alloydb-cluster